Tech-at-DU/d3-tutorial/16-D3-React/readme.md

 export default App;
 ```

-Since loading the data will be an asynchrous action you need to store the data on state.
+Loading the data will be an asynchrous action you need to store the data on state.
 React will only render a component when state changes or the component receives props.
 In this case the App component will render when it loads new data since you are storing the data on a state variable and updating that variable when the data is laoded.
 The BarChart component will update when new data is passed as a prop.

 ## Review